Blanca Hervás: Biography

-She ran for Spain at the 2025 World Athletics Relays with her performances including wining a gold medal in the women's 4 x 400 metres relay.
+She ran for Spain at the 2025 World Athletics Relays with her performances including winning a gold medal in the women's 4 × 400 metres relay.
 Competing at the 2025 European Athletics Team Championships First Division in Madrid, she was a member of the Spanish mixed 4x400 metres relay team which set a new national record of 2.20.4.

-She was selected for the Spanish team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.
+Having missed out on qualification for the individual 400 metres by five-tenths of a second, Hervas was selected for the Spanish team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.